A white home icon to link to the website homepage

 4. Check online resources including RAINN.org for additional assistance and support.

-It's necessary to get professional help when recovering from domestic violence.
-There are many experts ready to give you guidance and walk you through actions like safety planning during this time of transition.
+Get professional help when recovering from domestic violence.
+Many experts are ready to give you guidance and walk you through actions like safety planning during this time of transition.

 Get Confidential Help Today